jepasq/d2view/README.md

 A DotA2 local data viewer and quizz generator.

-## dependencies
+## Dependencies

 `src/VPKReader` is from https://github.com/Aphexx/php-vpk-reader but no
 license found.
 It is included in src source tree and not as a git submodule to make further debugging/modification easier.

-## config.php
+## Configuration

-In the top-level directory, you must create and feed a config file containing home directory of the user that installed and keep updated DotA2.
-It should looks like that :
+In the top-level directory, you must create and feed a configuration file containing home directory of the user that installed and keep updated DotA2.
+This file **must** be called `config.php` and should looks like that :

 	<?php
 	$home="/home/<your_username_here>/";
 	?>

-## Install on apache
+## Installation example on apache

-The following example is what I use on a manjaro box.
+The following example is what I use on a *manjaro* box.
 For more details see https://wiki.archlinux.org/title/Apache_HTTP_Server

 1.Dependencies installation :